Oregon State University

 Percent who are from out of state (exclude international/nonresidents from the numerator and denominator)46%

-Percent of males who join fraternities14%
+Percent of men who join fraternities14%

-Percent of females who join sororities15%
+Percent of women who join sororities15%

 Percent who live in college-owned, -operated, or -affiliated housing17%